A rare pandemic upside?

 The improvement in personal savings has principally come from those in their 20s and 30s.
 These groups obviously tend to earn less and are more able to socialise and travel more in ‘normal’ times, especially if they haven’t yet started a family.
 It’ll be interesting to see whether this improvement in finances persists, or whether it’ll be a spent on a massive holiday when we are finally let out again!

 We keep hearing of people sitting around relaxing with not much to do.
 However, few of these people seem to be teachers.
 Over half of you are dissatisfied with the amount of leisure time you have, even during the pandemic.
 Feelings about leisure time are a little worse for those who have children at home.

 You are also going into school a lot more.
 On any given day, about half of primary teachers and a quarter of secondary teachers tend to go onto the school site.
+Again, these changes are most pronounced in the state primary where the proportion going into school during the first lockdown varied between about 10 and 20% on any day; this time round the in-school attendance figures for teachers are 50-60%.
 We had wondered whether those who are live teaching were going in less than others – the answer is that there are no differences at all in attendance.

 3. A normal lockdown?

 During Lockdown 1 there was more of a sense that this was a national emergency, so most things stopped.
 This time round there are more attempts to keep things going, so this means more meetings.
 Last week, about 4-in-10 of you had a morning meeting at least once.
 Whilst this is lower than in ‘normal’ times, it is still an extra thing to fit in on top of the complex process of online teaching.